magnolia-sre/terraform-fastly-cdn-service/README.md

 # terraform-fastly-module: A fastly service with Terraform

-The `terraform-fastly-module` is in charge to setup a [fastly service](https://docs.fastly.com/en/guides/working-with-services) and more in a nutshell!
+The `terraform-fastly-module` is used to setup a [fastly service](https://docs.fastly.com/en/guides/working-with-services)

-It is based on [fastly terraform provider](https://registry.terraform.io/providers/fastly/fastly/latest/docs) and includes an easiest and fastest way to generate `fastly services` with the following **features** included, in case those are desired too.
+It is based on [fastly terraform provider](https://registry.terraform.io/providers/fastly/fastly/latest/docs) and includes an easy and fast way to generate `fastly services` with the following **features** included, in case those are desired as well.
 They can be performed with simple configuration changes in the `terraform-fastly-module`:

 - Fastly service with **TLS** using **AWS Route53**
 - Add Varnish Configuration Language **- VCL snippets -** to the fastly service